-Like all great science fiction, Denis Villeneuve’s brilliant masterpiece is a profound philosophical exploration of what makes us humans
+Like all great science fiction, Denis Villeneuve’s masterpiece Arrival is a profound philosophical exploration of what makes us humans

 Directed by Denis Villeneuve.
 Screenplay by Eric Heisserer, based on “Story of Your Life” by Ted Chiang.
 Starring Amy Adams, Jeremy Renner, Forest Whitaker, Michael Stuhlbarg, Mark O’Brien, Tzi Ma, Abigail Pniowsky, Julia Scarlett Dan and Jadyn Malone.

-The most important questions to which she must find answers are: What are their purpose on Earth?
+The most important questions to which she must find answers are: What is their purpose on Earth?
 Why twelve vessels and not just one?
 And why those specific locations?
 What do they have in common?
-Right from the moment when the aliens make contact, Villeneuve invests in a strong feeling of mystery.
-Louise’s students don’t show up in class anymore, U.S. military aircrafts are seen bursting through the sky at full speed, triggering our instant fears that something must be very wrong, and Louise is visited by military men who need her to translate strange guttural sounds from some unknown source.
+Right from the moment when the aliens make contact, Villeneuve builds a strong sense of mystery.
+Louise’s students don’t show up in class anymore, U.S. military aircrafts are seen bursting through the sky at full speed, triggering our instant fear that something must be very wrong, and Louise is visited by military officers who need her to translate strange guttural sounds from some unknown source.
 Villeneuve directs these scenes without hurry, stretching the tension and keeping us in a constant state of apprehension.

 The framing and camera movements also contribute to enhance that feeling.
-Take for instance the long scene of the first encounter.
-It is long enough to leave us on the edge of our seats, and he plays with our sense of perspective.
-The team can walk along the sides of the alien vessel, and at one moment Villeneuve even stretches the length of the corridor that leads to a large rectangular glass.
-There is a crucial wait as they walk towards the glass, the score using three notes that repeat over and over, eliciting a powerful feeling of anxiety on us.
-There is fog on the opposite side, and at one moment the camera tilts up from above the characters (who are seen upside down) to the glass — whereas a few times earlier it tilted down from ceilings to windows when the characters were right-side up on Earth.
-Again, it is all about perspective.
+Take, for instance, the long scene of the first encounter.
+It is long enough to leave us on the edge of our seats, and Villeneuve plays with our sense of perspective.
+The team can walk along the sides of the alien vessel, and at one moment he even stretches the length of the corridor that leads to a large rectangular glass.
+There is a crucial wait as they walk towards the glass, the score using three notes that repeat over and over, eliciting a powerful feeling of anxiety.
+We see fog on the other side, and at one moment the camera tilts up from above the characters (who are seen upside down) to the glass — whereas a few times earlier, it tilted down from ceilings to windows when the characters were right-side up on Earth.
+Again, it’s all about perspective.

-And if I mentioned Louise and perspective, the fact is that her perspective is at the center of the narrative, since we follow everything from her point of view.
-When she is flying to Montana aboard a U.S. aircraft, she is only able to hear what Donnelly is saying over the loud engine noise when she puts on her headphones (and the same happens to us); and when the aircraft approaches the vessel, we see it from an aerial shot (that is, her eye level).
+And if I mention Louise and perspective, the fact is that her perspective is at the center of the narrative, since we follow everything from her point of view.
+When she is flying to Montana aboard a U.S. aircraft, we are only able to hear what Donnelly is saying over the loud engine noise when she puts on her headphones; and when the aircraft approaches the vessel, we see it from an aerial shot (that is, Louise’s eye level).
 Subjective sounds and images are accompanied by dissonant noises that seem to reflect her feelings about what she is looking at.
-We share her apprehension and later fascination with a non-linear unknown language, and when she decides to differentiate (or individualize) herself (“Louise”) from the whole (“human”), removing her Hazmat suit and approaching the aliens, the camera also moves closer to one of them to let us see more of their bodies too.
+We share her apprehension and later fascination with an unknown non-linear language, and when she decides to differentiate (or individualize) herself (“Louise”) from the whole (“human”), removing her Hazmat suit and approaching the aliens, the camera also moves closer to one of them and lets us see more of their bodies too.

-When Louise begins to dream in their language and have sudden flashes of memories, the camera starts to move in an edgier way, moving in and out of focus and showing us visually her disorientation — and the use of shallow focus and muffled sounds when she is around the others is perfect to emphasize her disconnection from them.
-She hears sounds that are not there and intrusive memories insist on invading her thoughts to the point that she doesn’t seem so psychologically fit to continue her work.
+When Louise begins to dream in their language and have sudden flashes of memories, the camera starts to move in an edgier way, going in and out of focus and showing us visually her disorientation — and the use of shallow focus and muffled sounds when she is around other people emphasizes her disconnection from them.
+She hears sounds that are not there and intrusive memories insist on invading her thoughts to the point that she doesn’t seem to be that psychologically fit anymore to continue her work.
 Anyone who suffers from attention deficit or tends to daydream will find it easy to relate to that, and the wonderful editing mixes reality with those confusing flashes in an effective way — first timidly but later more intensely.